A woman is sitting on a laptop with headphones on. In the background there are sticky notes on a glass wall

 Courses

-• AI & data in education: an ethical reflection (seminar; lecturer: Jun.-Prof. Dr. Maria Wirzberger; language of instruction: English)
+• Critical reflection on intelligent systems in society (CRISS) (seminar, lecturer: M.A.
+Tabea Berberena, Jun.-Prof. Dr. Maria Wirzberger; language of instruction: German / English)

-• Digital media in vocational education (seminar; lecturer: Jun.-Prof. Dr. Maria Wirzberger; language of instruction: German)
+• Psychological foundations of teaching and learning (lecture, lecturer: Jun.-Prof. Dr. Maria Wirzberger; language of instruction: German)

-• Advanced studies on the introduction to didactics of computer science (seminar; lecturer: M.Sc.
-Nadine Koch; language of instruction: German)
+• Introduction to computer science education (lecture, lecturer: Christina Hund; language of instruction: German)

 Theses